In which

 Witness: Theory, sir?

-Marshal: …That’s not how bodies work, Negro or otherwise.
+Marshal: I mean that’s not how bodies work, Negro or otherwise.

 Witness: Then how did he survive getting shot?